coderserif/Python-Statistics-Calculator/README.md

 <h3>- Run mean.py module</h3>
 <img src="https://raw.githubusercontent.com/coderserif/Python-Statistics-Calculator/main/gifs/3.gif"><img>

-(this program has like fake "loading" text and silly me thought it was cool? feel free to remove them if you want 😅)
+(this program has like fake "loading" text and silly me thought it was cool? feel free to remove them if you want :trollface:)